nileshvj2/aoai-poc-hub/README.md

 * Using Orchestration frameworks - multi agents RAG
 * Building Smart Chat App on SQL data (NL to SQL)
 * Extracting key/values and datapoints from documents
-* Autogen examples - basic conversational multi agents, code exector and tool use
+* Autogen examples - basic conversational multi agents, code exector and tool use patterns

-**updated!!

 # Disclaimer

 The examples and code snippets in this repository are provided for **illustration and demonstration purposes only**.
 They are not intended for production deployment.
-Also, these examples are my code snippets I have created individually and should not be considered as references or opinions shared by my company or any other entity.
+Also, these examples are my own code snippets I have created individually or from the existing code samples shared on product documentation/references mentioned.
+These should not be considered as references or opinions shared by my company or any other entity.